dolliars/heyheather/_posts/2020-03-15-organize-chaos.md

   discuss it with others
 - Have everyone go and buy the same wine or same beer and have a remote tasting
 - Have everyone follow a YouTube tutorial and then show the results
-- You can probably do a board game remotely, Pandemic seems apropos
+- You can probably do a board game remotely, Pandemic seems appropriate
 - ...

 If you have a large group video chat, maybe plan to go around to everyone.
 I've